Cuttlefest citizen science and school activities

 - South Australia Marine Parks 5 Year Status Report

 The unique Giant Australian Cuttlefish breeding event occurs in the waters of the Upper Spencer Gulf Marine Park.
-Bring this internationally unique event into your classroom using the brand new Marine Parks of South Australian Waters teaching resources.
-These resources are the first of their kind in South Australia.
+Bring this internationally unique event into your classroom using Marine Parks of South Australian Waters teaching resources.
+These resources are the first of their kind in South Australia and have been updated for version 9 of the Australian Curriculum.
+See versions 8 and 9.

 Dive into marine science in your classroom and inspire your students to design a scientific technique to monitor or survey animals, plants and the environment in South Australia’s marine parks.
 This curriculum-linked, Primary School (Years 5 & 6) resource is designed to support teachers in schools implement teaching and learning programs about marine parks in South Australian waters through STEM and integrating the Sustainability Cross Curriculum Priorities and General Capabilities